-Road 46 and County Road 426 to provide a location for On August 31, 2008, Seminole County received an public information and rescue and recovery assistance, Emergency Disaster Declaration from FEMA, making including sandbag distribution, courtesy checks for the federal individual grants and low-interest loans available to residents and businesses affected by Tropical Storm Fay.
-A Disaster Recovery Center was established at the Reflections Office Plaza for residents whose property suffered damage due to conditions brought on by the Public Works and the Seminole County Sheriff's Office storm, which fell within the scope of the declaration. coordinated efforts to place signage at flooded roadways.
-Assistance was offered for temporary housing, home More than 100 additional road signs, displaying the repairs and other serious disaster-related expenses not wording "Detour" and "No Wake," were manufactured by met by insurance or other assistance programs.
-Lowthe County's Traffic Engineering Division as a result of the interest loans were also made available from the U.S. tropical storm.
-The County deployed pumps to remove Small Business Administration (SBA) for residential and water from neighborhoods experiencing severe flooding in business losses not fully compensated by insurance. the Sanford area and in eastern Seminole County, logging More than 1,300 applications for assistance were filed, 1,100 hours of pumping for those areas.
-County resources and more than \$967,000 in funding was approved for were also used to clear roadways, fill pot holes and control Individual Assistance. traffic.
+Public Works and the Seminole County Sheriff's Office coordinated efforts to place signage at flooded roadways.
+More than 100 additional road signs, displaying the wording "Detour" and "No Wake," were manufactured by the County's Traffic Engineering Division as a result of the tropical storm.
+The County deployed pumps to remove water from neighborhoods experiencing severe flooding in the Sanford area and in eastern Seminole County, logging 1,100 hours of pumping for those areas.
+County resources were also used to clear roadways, fill pot holes and control traffic.
 Roads-Stormwater staff removed more than 4,400 cubic yards of debris from drains and used more than 62 tons of asphalt to repair roads as a result of the storm.
 Sandbag operations were opened in six locations around the county.
 Minimum security County inmates, County staff and local volunteers filled nearly 120,000 sandbags to aid homeowners threatened by flooding.